Security Guard Services for Art Gallery & Museums In Los Angeles

 3. Inventory Numbers

 Many priceless works have inventory numbers written on the canvas back and recorded in a registrar’s catalog.
-The catalogs keep data about a canvas’s thread count, highly magnified photographs of a painting’s details and other proofs of authenticity.
+The catalogs keep data about a canvas’s thread count, highly magnified photographs of a painting’s details, and other proofs of authenticity.

 4. Glazing

 Glazing protects some paintings and is commonly used with objects d’art shown on pedestals.
-This technique can protect the integrity of paintings and sculptures from human interaction and even minor environmental hazards, but it is seldom used, since artists and scholars prefer as few modifications as possible be made to the art.
+This technique can protect the integrity of paintings and sculptures from human interaction and even minor environmental hazards, but it is seldom used, since artists and scholars prefer as few modifications as possible to be made to the art.

 5. Motion-Detection Devices